khang94/Jest-medium-ex/README.md

 # jest-enzyme-config-for-react-native

-An example project setup to use Jest + Enzyme for testing a React Native application.
+Example project setup to use Jest + Enzyme and some basic unit test for components.